 Having a Chinese landing page with hosting in China is an interesting and innovative opportunity created for anyone who wants visibility and success in the Chinese market.
 You have to host your website in China, this can guarantee you to be known by the Chinese consumers.

 - Add the necessary functionality (payment, shipping, etc)

 Foreign companies that have opened successful online stores online have two common characteristics: They know the Chinese market and have a deep knowledge of digital technology.
 You need to promote our brand on Chinese E-commerce platforms and invest in marketing and communication.

 To be truly successful in Baidu SEO, you will need a deep understanding of how to optimize for the search giant.
-However, optimizing for Baidu using the same approach used for Google.
-Baidu SEO comes with its own unique challenge environment, cultural differences, and technical considerations.
+However, optimizing for Baidu uses the same approach used for Google.
+Baidu SEO comes with its own unique challenging environment, cultural differences, and technical considerations.

 The goal of on-page optimization is to make it easier for search engines to understand what each page on the site is about, which will help rank the page for relevant content.

 To get the best SEO results on Baidu, you will have to host your website within Mainland China (Hong Kong or Macau).
 There are two main reasons for this approach.
 The first is that hosting in Mainland China is a strong signal that the site is targeting the local Chinese market.
 The second is due to the Great Firewall.
 In fact, many sites outside of Mainland China, load much more slowly than domestic sites, and may not always be reachable.

 Unfortunately, because of the multiple local laws, hosting a website in China is much more complicated than in other countries.

 Amplify Your Fashion and Luxury Brand on Chinese Social Media

 Remember there is no Facebook, no Twitter, and no YouTube in China.
 International brands have to understand that Chinese social networks are completely different from those of many Western markets.